malkhamis-panw/gaia/doc/README.md

-# Segment Console API concepts and usage
+# Microsegmentation Console API concepts and usage

 ## Overview

-Segment provides a REST API to allow programmatic manipulation of the Console.
+Prisma Cloud Identity-Based Microsegmentation provides a REST API to allow programmatic manipulation of the Microsegmentation Console.
-Everything the web client or apoctl do is done through the Segment Console API.
+The Microsegmentation Console web interface and `apoctl` are clients of the Microsegmentation Console API.

 ## Object types

-The Segment Console API accepts and returns [JSON](https://www.json.org) or [MessagePack](https://msgpack.org) encoded objects.
+The Microsegmentation Console API accepts and returns [JSON](https://www.json.org) or [MessagePack](https://msgpack.org) encoded objects.
 This is controlled by the the `Accept` and `Content-Type` HTTP headers.